AkyunaAkish/introToJavascriptHomework/README.md

 * Go through that same process for all of the mathematical javascript operators (again, except for Exponentiation (\**)) Until you have a comment, variable, and a console.log(); for each of the javascript mathematical operators.

-* After you finish that , git add, git commit , git push .
+* After you finish that, git add, git commit, git push.
 Then (from your fork of this repo on github.com) send a pull request.